dsunaric/vanilla-converter/src/main/resources/examples/taxiride-blueprint/README.md

 ## 2. BPMN Process Description

-The process consists of two swimlanes: one representing the implemented Taxi Service and the other illustrating the Customer perspective.
-The Customer view is not connected to any implementation and serves purely as a descriptive element to help understand the end-to-end process.
-Even tho both Swimlanes remain in the converted Process, this case study will only focus in the Taxi Service.
+The original [TaxiRide Blueprint](https://github.com/phactum/taxiride-blueprint) process consists of two swimlanes: one representing the implemented Taxi Service and the other illustrating the Customer perspective.The Customer view is not connected to any implementation and serves purely as a descriptive element to help understand the end-to-end process.
+In this case study we only focus on the executable part of the process.

 The original [Camunda 7 Ride process](https://github.com/Phactum/taxiride-blueprint/blob/main/ride/src/main/resources/processes/camunda7/ride/TaxiRide.bpmn) contains the following BPMN elements: